bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/50_module_three/3002_bridgecrew_pull_request_fix.md

 ## Automating fixes through pull requests

 Now that you’ve pulled in multiple infrastructure sources, you may get overwhelmed at the prospect of fixing the several dozen issues Bridgecrew has identified.
 To help us implement fixes as fast as possible, Bridgecrew generates and pushes fix pull requests back into your GitHub repository.
+These fixes are sourced from static recommendations and Smart Fixes that are fixes sourced from your own repositories based on other code that has passed those checks.

 Let’s walk through the process with one of the policies you looked at earlier, "Ensure bucket ACL does not grant READ permission to everyone"